Regulatory Acceptance¶

 ANUGA is developed by:

-- Geoscience Australia — Australia's national geoscience agency (Department of Industry, Science and Resources)
+- Geoscience Australia: Australia's national geoscience agency (Department of Industry, Science and Resources)

-- Australian National University — Mathematical Sciences Institute
+- Australian National University: Mathematical Sciences Institute

-This is government-agency-grade institutional backing — comparable to the organisations behind other major hydraulic solvers.
+This is government-agency-grade institutional backing, comparable to the organisations behind other major hydraulic solvers.

 Hydrata Cloud and Regulatory Work¶

-Hydrata runs unmodified ANUGA.
+Hydrata runs the same ANUGA solver and the same pipeline.
 For regulatory submissions:

 - Model files are exportable in portable